arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 ![The Portenta H7 can be connected to the computer using an appropriate USB-C cable](assets/por_ard_ble_basic_setup.svg?sanitize=true)

-## 2. Install the ArduinoBLE library
+## 2. Install the ArduinoBLE Library

 You will need to install the ArduinoBLE library in the Arduino IDE you are using.
 For this example we will use the classic Arduino IDE.
 To install the library go to : **Tools -> Manage Libararies...** type **ArduinoBLE**  and click **Install**.